bnnyng/garden/content/literature-notes/plato-phaedo.md

 	- This joke reveals more about death as a *key term*:
 		- *Death* = separating soul from body
 		- *Dying* = the ongoing process of practicing for death.
-	- Socrates is *worldy* in terms of relationships and social involvement, but *unworldly* because he is unconcerned with worldly issues.
+	- Socrates is *worldly* in terms of relationships and social involvement, but *unworldly* because he is unconcerned with worldly issues.
 	- Socrates argues that the *life of the body* is the *death of reasoning*, while the life of the soul comes after death.
 		- Athenians would see it the "usual" way: Death is imprisonment.
 - Socrates has two conclusions: